grabbou/callstack-recruitment-app/README.md

-### Working fulltime and having time only on weekend to complete this task I had to sacrifice unit tests.
+### Working fulltime and having time only on weekend to complete this task, I had to sacrifice unit tests.

 ## Available Scripts